httptoolkit/httptoolkit-website/src/posts/how-to-debug-anything.md

 The next step is to work out why.

-In many cases, once you narrow down the specific part of your system or state that's incorrect, the error itself will be obvious.
+In many cases, once you narrow down the specific part of your system or state that's incorrect, the mistake will be obvious.
 You're adding instead of multiplying a value for example, or you've forgotten to validate clearly bad input data before using it.
 In other cases it's not though, and explaining the issue so you can fix it can be a big challenge in itself.

 ### Check your assumptions